c3183613/Algorithms/Chapter2.md

 ### Loop invariant and mathematical induction
 Basis step proves that the invariant is true before the condition that controls looping is tested for the first time.
+Inductive step assumes invariant is true before condition testing and then proves that is the condition that controls the looping is true, the invariant is true after the loop body executes.
+This proves a finite sequence of statements is true.

 # Exercises
 ## 2.1